Sultan-aj/-aipnd-project/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

-# Project assets:
+Project assets:

-Image Classifier Project.ipynb Jupyter Notebook.
+- `Image Classifier Project.ipynb` Jupyter Notebook
-Image Classifier Project.html HTML export of the Jupyter Notebook above. train.py to train a new network on a data set. predict.py to predict flower name from an image.
+- `Image Classifier Project.html` HTML export of the Jupyter Notebook above.
+- `train.py` to train a new network on a data set.
+- `predict.py` to predict flower name from an image.

 # Examples train.py